cozy/cozy-client/docs/api/cozy-pouch-link.md

 Normalizes the data (.id -> ._id, .rev -> _rev).
 Passes the data to the client and to the onSync handler.

+Emits an event (pouchlink:sync:end) when the sync (all doctypes) is done

 **Kind**: instance method of [<code>PouchLink</code>](#PouchLink)
 <a name="PouchLink+startReplication"></a>

 ### pouchLink.startReplication() ⇒ <code>void</code>
 User of the link can call this to start ongoing replications.
 Typically, it can be used when the application regains focus.

+Emits pouchlink:sync:start event when the replication begins

 **Kind**: instance method of [<code>PouchLink</code>](#PouchLink)
 **Access**: public